Chetan Korada

 Chetan Korada (born 14 November 1986) is an Indian racing driver who holds the distinction of being the first ever driver in the world to win a race using synthetic feet.
 He is also the first in Asia, and second in the world after former Formula One driver Alex Zanardi, to compete in motorsport using a prosthetic leg.
-Having been born with a deformity during birth, he had undergone bi-lateral amputation at a very tender age under medical advice.
+Having been born with a deformity during birth, he had undergone bi-lateral amputation at an early age under medical advice.

 Having started racing in 2007, Korada took part in various championships with relative success, including the title and five victories out of six races in the 2009 MMSC Summer Cup Championship (Class-FISSME), as well as a first-place finish in Round 4 of the JK Tyre FMSCI National Racing Championship (Class-Formula LGB Swift 1300cc).
 He has worked with teams such as WSRF (Wallace Sports Research Foundation), Rams Racing and Meco Motorsports in the past.
 More recently, he finished runner-up in the National Formula LGB 1300 Championship.